core-wg/oscore/draft-ietf-core-object-security.md

 An AEAD nonce MUST NOT be used more than once per AEAD key.
 In order to assure unique nonces, each Sender Context contains a Sender Sequence Number used to protect requests, and - in case of Observe - responses.
 If messages are processed concurrently, the operation of reading and increasing the Sender Sequence Number MUST be atomic.

-The maximum Sender Sequence Number is algorithm dependent (see {{sec-considerations}}), and no greater than 2^40 - 1.
+The maximum Sender Sequence Number is algorithm dependent (see {{sec-considerations}}), and SHALL be less than 2^40.
 If the Sender Sequence Number exceeds the maximum, the endpoint MUST NOT process any more messages with the given Sender Context.
 The endpoint SHOULD acquire a new security context (and consequently inform the other endpoint) before this happens.
 The latter is out of scope of this document.

 ## Freshness